RomenKost/thingsboard.github.io/docs/trendz/metric/use-in-thingsboard.md

 **Recommended time settings:**

-* **Today** – for minute or hourly jobs
+* **Today** – for minute or hourly jobs.
-* **Last 7 days** – for daily jobs
+* **Last 7 Days** – for daily jobs.
-* **Last 14 days** – for weekly jobs
+* **Last 14 Days** – for weekly jobs.
-* **Last 3 months** – for monthly jobs
+* **Last 3 Months** – for monthly jobs.

 You can also adjust additional parameters as needed.

-### Save Historical Data to ThingsBoard (Reprocess Job)
+Read more about the calculation field interface [here](/docs/trendz/calculations/overview/).

+Click **Save Field** and confirm saving by clicking the **Save** button to apply changes.
+You will be prompted to enable the calculation field (run refresh task).
+You can do it right away or later.
+The process of running the refresh task is described in another article.

+{% include images-gallery.html imageCollection="calculation-create" %}

+### Run Reprocess Task

-Once the calculation field is created, you can run a **Reprocess Job** to save historical data to ThingsBoard.
+Once the calculation field is created and all parameters are set up, you can run a **Reprocess Job** to save historical data to ThingsBoard.

 Steps:

 1. Open the **Tasks** tab.
+2. Click **Run Reprocess Task** button.
-2. Select a time range for reprocessing.
+3. Select a time range for reprocessing.
-3. Choose items to run the job on (you can apply the same calculation to all entities of the same profile).
+4. Choose items to run the job on (you can apply the same calculation to all entities with the same entity profile).
+5. Click **Run** button.

-After completion, the telemetry will appear in ThingsBoard.
+After completion, the telemetry will appear in ThingsBoard with the appropriate key.

-### Set Up Automatic Telemetry Generation (Refresh Job)
+{% include images-gallery.html imageCollection="calculation-reprocess" %}

+Read more about reprocess task [here](/docs/trendz/calculations/save-to-thingsboard).

+### Run Refresh Task

 You can automate telemetry updates using a **Refresh Job**.

 Steps:

 1. Click the **Jobs** button.
-2. Enable *calculation result saving*.
+2. Enable **calculation result saving**.
-3. Set the **start date**.
+3. Set the **start date** (from which data will be saved).
 4. Define the **frequency** (how often the job runs).
-5. Choose the target items (entities with the same profile).
+5. Choose the target items (entities with the same entity profile) for automatic updates.
+6. Click **Save** button.

+Once the refresh job is set up, you will see the **Enabled** status next to the calculation name.
+From now on, telemetry will update automatically at the specified frequency for the selected items.

+{% include images-gallery.html imageCollection="calculation-refresh" %}

+Read more about refresh task [here](/docs/trendz/calculations/save-to-thingsboard).

-## Use the Metric in Trendz
+## Use in ThingsBoard

 Once the calculation field, refresh job, and reprocess job are configured, the generated telemetry remains continuously updated in ThingsBoard.

-You can now use the metric across both platforms.
+You can now use the metric in ThingsBoard.

-### Use the Metric in Trendz Views

-Visualize the generated metric using any Trendz widget, such as a line chart.
-You can also share the view with ThingsBoard.

-### Predict the Metric

-You can use Trendz **Prediction Models** to forecast future values of the generated metric.
-Learn more about prediction models in Trendz documentation.

-### Find Anomalies in the Metric

-You can detect anomalies or outages in the generated metric using **Trendz Anomaly Models**.
-Learn more about anomaly detection [here].

-## Create Alerts in ThingsBoard for the Metric
+### Automatic Alarm Creation

 Since the telemetry exists in ThingsBoard, you can create alarms based on it:

 1. Open the entity profile where the calculation is created.
-2. Navigate to **Alarm Rules**.
+2. Navigate to **Alarm Rules** and toggle **Edit mode**.
-3. Select the alarm type.
-4. Configure **create** and **clear** conditions.
-5. Save the rule.

-Whenever the calculation refresh produces values that meet the alarm conditions, an alert will be triggered.
+3. Click **Add alarm rule** and set up create and clear alarm rules.
+4. Click **Apply changes**.

 **Example:** You can create a metric that calculates deviations from the average temperature for sensors in a building.
 If the deviation exceeds a threshold, an alarm will be triggered.

-This can detect device overheating or even prevent a building fire at its origin.
+This can detect device overheating or events such as a forgotten open window or broken refrigerator.

+In this example, we created an alarm rule that triggers alarms when the absolute temperature deviation is greater than 10 and clears them when it is not.
+The alarm type is **"Abnormal Temperature"** and the severity is **"Warning"**.

+Whenever the calculation refresh produces values that meet the alarm conditions, an alert will be triggered.

+{% include images-gallery.html imageCollection="use-alarms" %}

+### Trendz Visualizations

+Visualize the generated metric using any Trendz widget, such as a line chart, heatmap, or state view (from the Range Analysis tab).
+You can also share the view with ThingsBoard.

+Read about Trendz Visualizations [here](/docs/trendz/visualizations-overview).

+Read about how to share Trendz Views with ThingsBoard [here](/docs/trendz/embed-visuals).

+### Predict Future Values

+You can use Trendz **Prediction Models** to forecast future values of the generated metric.
+You can then visualize them and share this view with ThingsBoard.

+Learn more about prediction models [here](/docs/trendz/prediction).

+### Detect Anomalies

+You can detect anomalies or outages in the generated metric using **Trendz Anomaly Models**.
+If an anomaly is found, you can set up automatic alarm creation.

+Learn more about anomaly detection [here](/docs/trendz/anomaly/overview).

 ## Next Steps